facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

     `allow_code_wrap` | `#!py3 bool`         | `#!py3 False` | Do not convert all the spaces in code blocks to `&nbsp;` so that wrapping can occur.
     `language_map`    | `#!py3 Dict`         | `#!py3 None`  | Language map that can be passed in to add to the built-in language map.
 Mainly for Plugins to add plugin specific languages that are too specific to be added globally.

-    !!! new "New in 4.1.0"
+    /// new | New in 4.1.0
     Added `language_map` parameter.
 See [`sublime_user_lang_map` option](settings.md#mdpopupssublime_user_lang_map)
     to learn more about the structure.
+    ///
+////

 ### Tabs to Spaces

+/// define
 `#!py3 str mdpopups.tabs2spaces`

-:
-    The Markdown parser used converts all tabs to spaces with the simple logic of 1 tab equals 4 spaces.
+-   The Markdown parser used converts all tabs to spaces with the simple logic of 1 tab equals 4 spaces.
 This logic is generally applied in other places like [`syntax_highlight`](#syntax-highlight).
 When formatting code for `syntax_highlight`, you may want to translate the tabs to spaces based on tab stops *before* passing it through opposed to apply the simple logic of converting all tabs to 4 spaces regardless of tab stops. `tabs2spaces` does